FAQ

 Nothing is required, but you may find it convenient to bring a laptop or mobile device (Wi-Fi is provided), notebook and pen, reusable water bottle, and a camera.

-Do I Need To RSVP?
+Do I need to RSVP?

 Wi-Fi?